 Early out collections typically recover between 25%-35% of your Accounts Receivable and shouldn't charge you more than 10% of what they collect.

 For long-term debt collections (>60 days), stages are typically broken out in 60-90 day increments (i.e. 60-120 days, 120-180 days, etc.).
 The estimated recovery amount will be based on a tiered schedule.
 Debts collected closer to the 60 day mark will start around 30% recovery and then step down from there with debts around a year old only getting about 10% recovery.

 The fees work in reverse for these types of debts.
 If a debt is collected closer to the 60 day mark, the fee will be no more than 10% of the collected amount.
 For debts collected a year later, the fee would be around 25%-30% of the collected amount.

 Medical bills are the biggest cause of U.S. bankruptcies, according to CNBC.
 Of the 32 million American adults who were contacted by a collection agency in 2012, 52 percent were contacted regarding medical bills.

 Effectively collecting payment for healthcare services is critical in managing spiraling healthcare costs.
 Some hospitals collect payment upfront in an effort to reduce administrative costs related to bill collections later on.
 I think this is the best tactic for self-pay patients.

 Healthcare debt collection has become a serious enough issue that government agencies such as the IRS and Congress are involved, at least with regards to not-for-profit practices.

 Will this trend continue?
-I believe it will, but it’s hard to say in this ever-changing industry we work in.
+I believe it will, but its hard to say in this ever-changing industry.
 In the meantime, taking smart steps to understand the process of healthcare debt collection can be one of the many ways hospitals can maximize savings when it comes to dealing with outside vendors.